Ishan25j/Eventure-App/README.md

 Eventure is a WebApp created for selling tickets for various events (i.e. concerts, DJ parties, Sports event tickets and many more...) on online platform.

-## Why Eventure and what is the difference?
-Let's take example to understand it easily.
-- Have you ever booked an indian railway ticket?
-If yes, then you might have surely experience that servers are some times hangy (gets hangs) and slow down very frequently.

-- So, why is it happening?
-The main reason is, the Single Monolithic Server can't handle that much traffic at a time and need to add more servers at that movement which is some how hard.

-- So, By keeping all this problem in mind.
-Eventure WebApp is been created using microservices architecture which can be scaled very easily using kubernetes.

 ## Key feature of Eventure WebApp: